myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/experiment_management/logging_and_monitoring.md

 wandb login
 ```

-Logging in using the W&B Command Line Interface adds your api key to your .netrc file at ~/.netrc for Mac and Linux.
+Logging in using the W&B Command Line Interface adds your api key to your .netrc file at ~/.netrc (Mac and Linux).
 Alternatively, you can also manually add your api key to this file following this format:

 ```
 machine api.wandb.ai